 NHS Vaccine Rollout

-The way out of the COVID 19 pandemic is to vaccinate the nation.
+The way out of the COVID-19 pandemic is to vaccinate the nation.
 This task fell onto the shoulders of the NHS.
 Behind the success of the life-saving vaccine rollout lies a story of exceptional collaboration and commitment by people across many disciplines, who pulled together at a critical time to take on the challenge.
 From lab to vaccine centre, professionals and volunteers rallied to get millions of people vaccinated at great pace.

 Getting vaccines to those most at risk and then the wider population needed meticulous organisation.
-Every minute detail from production, purchase, storage, transportation, equipment as well as finding physical locations and staff to man them, often supported by volunteers needed to be carefully planned with joined up thinking.
+Every minute detail from production, purchase, storage, transportation, and equipment as well as finding physical locations and staff to man them, often supported by volunteers needed to be carefully planned with joined up thinking.
 Added to this was the challenge of utilising technology and data, to monitor and manage flows to prioritise the geographical distribution of often limited stock.

-NHSE needed to find and engage people with the right experience, expertise and dedication to design, implement and optimise vital vaccine distribution.
+NHSE needed to find and engage people with the right experience, expertise and dedication to design, implement and optimise vital NHS vaccine distribution.

 What we did

-The number of vaccination centres including stadiums, community halls, even places of worship commissioned numbered over 2,000 sites in July 2021.
+The number of vaccination centres including stadiums, community halls, and even places of worship commissioned numbered over 2,000 sites in July 2021.
 As many as 30,000 NHS workers and 100,000 volunteers stepped forward to vaccinate the population.
-The logistical challenges for the planners to ensure just the right number of vaccines are available should not be underestimated – and reduction or total elimination of wasted vaccine was made a priority.
+The logistical challenges for the planners to ensure just the right number of vaccines are available should not be underestimated – and reduction or total elimination of wasted vaccines was made a priority.
 (Read more about the challenges here.)

-Strategically located vaccination were pivotal in promoting vaccine uptake.
-Once selected, each site was successfully transformed into an efficient centre and supplied with the right equipment and personnel for the duration of operation.
-Each centre was consistently supplied and supported by the logistics operation to deliver a unified vaccine programme at scale and at speed.
+Strategically located vaccination was pivotal in promoting vaccine uptake.
+Once selected, each site was successfully transformed into an efficient centre and supplied with the right equipment and personnel for the duration of the operation.
+Each centre was consistently supplied and supported by the logistics operation to deliver a unified vaccine programme at scale and speed.
 This is one of the areas where the NHSE CV19 data store, maintained by the logistics team, made a real difference by keeping track of areas such as warehouse inventories and staff readiness.

-While larger sites have been decommissioned, logistics management continues to cater for the many pop-up and walk-in centres that are needed to bring the vaccine to where people congregate.
+While larger sites have been decommissioned, logistics management continues to cater for the many pop-ups and walk-in centres that are needed to bring the vaccine to where people congregate.
 This is one of the strategies for tackling vaccine hesitancy, and an approach to reach the younger age groups.

-As COVID19 is likely to need future vaccine management similar to flu, the groundwork has been laid for future systems to manage vaccination levels, connecting with existing patient healthcare records but also connecting with vaccine production, transportation scheduling, local storage information etc. Technology is a critical vaccine programme enabler, but it takes skilled supply chain experience and project management to make sure that available resources are used and plans executed in the best way.
+As COVID-19 is likely to need future vaccine management similar to the flu, the groundwork has been laid for future systems to manage vaccination levels, connecting with existing patient healthcare records but also connecting with vaccine production, transportation scheduling, local storage information etc. Technology is a critical vaccine programme enabler, but it takes skilled supply chain experience and project management to make sure that available resources are used and plans executed in the best way.